Dogon country

 Dogon country (French: Pays Dogon) is a region of eastern Mali and northwestern Burkina Faso populated mainly by the Dogon people, a diverse ethnic group in West Africa with diverse languages.
-Like the term Serer country occupied by the Serer ethnic group, Dogon country is vast, and lies southwest of the Niger River belt.
+Like the term Serer country occupied by the Serer ethnic group further to the west, Dogon country is vast.
+It lies southwest of the Niger River belt.
 The region is composed of three zones: the plateau, the escarpment and the Seno-Gondo plain.

 In Mali, this historic region belongs to the Mopti Region and extends on either side of the Bandiagara Escarpment.
 Dogon country in Mali is the most visited tourist area of the country, due to the Dogon people's rich cultural heritage.
 Sangha, Mali is the heart of Dogon country with its rich history of Dogon religion, shrines and temples.

 Landscapes

 Starting from the Niger River in a south-eastern direction, towards Burkina Faso, we successively meet three types of landscapes in Dogon country: plateau, cliff and plain.